Jun 26, 2025

 In a modern office setting, employees can book meeting rooms or desks through mobile apps, web platforms, or interactive room panels.
 But what happens if an employee fails to show up for their reservation?
 Without a system to confirm their presence, the room or desk remains blocked, preventing others from utilizing it.
 This is where check-in requirements shine.

-A check-in system prompts users to validate their booking at a specified time, often shortly before or after the start of their reservation, via email, push notification, room panels, or even through Flowscape’s Automatic Desk Check-In feature.
+A check-in system prompts users to validate their booking at a specified time, often shortly before or after the start of their reservation, via email, push notification, room panels, or even through a fully automated solution like Automatic Desk Check-In feature.
 If the user doesn’t check in, the booking is automatically canceled, and the resource becomes available for others.

 Why Check-In Matters for Companies